 Frontiers in Colorectal and Intestinal Disease 2024

-Register now (Nov 20–22, 2024) for our 22nd Annual Frontiers in Colorectal and Intestinal Disease with a spotlight on ‘Tackling uncertainty in colorectal disease’.
+Welcome to the web page for the 22nd Annual Frontiers in Colorectal and Intestinal Disease with a spotlight on ‘Tackling uncertainty in colorectal disease’, which took place between November 20–22, 2024.

 It is my pleasure and privilege as Dean of St Mark’s Academic Institute to welcome you to London to our 22nd Annual Frontiers in Colorectal and Intestinal Disease.
-This year the spotlight is on colorectal cancer.
+This year the focus is tackling uncertainty in colorectal disease.
 We look forward to welcoming a face-to-face audience to the magnificent Glaziers Hall, 9 Montague Place, London Bridge, London, SE1 9DD.

 In addition, we are delighted to welcome our online audience from around the world.
 We will be making full use of high quality audio visual facilities to give our audience an excellent experience, whether you are with us in person, or joining us from elsewhere in the world.